woa-msmnile/msmnilePkg/README.md

 pip install --upgrade -r pip-requirements.txt
 ```

-Alternatively, use docker-compose if you don't have Ubuntu 20.04 environment
+Alternatively, use docker if you don't have Ubuntu 20.04 environment

 ```
 docker build -t mu:v1 .